mxjson

 Line Comments

-Line comments are prefixed with a 'hash', #
+Line comments are prefixed with a 'hash', #, just like with regular Murex code.

 Block Quotation

-.
-For example, below "ExampleFunction" uses the ({ block quote })
+Code blocks are quoted with (, ).
+For example, below "ExampleFunction" uses the ({ block quote }) method.

 {